Finding a new job when you don't know what you're looking for or want

 Job Likes and Dislikes

-• Then make a list in another column of what you don’t enjoy about each of the above.
-If you’re returning to work after a break, think back to your last role and do the same.
+and then make a list of what you don't enjoy about each of the above.

-• Consider your previous roles (even if these were short-term, temporary, holiday, Uni jobs) and do a similar list.
-These will probably be quite different to where you’re at now, but there will almost certainly be some common themes.
-Evaluating your past experiences can help you see if there are certain areas or moments where you've been unhappy and which have recurred that need to be avoided going forward.
+Then take a look at your previous roles (even if these were short-term, temporary, holiday, Uni jobs) and do a similar list.
+They will probably be quite different to where you’re at now, but there will almost certainly be some common themes.
+Evaluating your past experiences can help you see if there are certain areas or moments where you've been unhappy and which you want to avoid going forward or jobs you particularly enjoyed and would like to repeat in some way.

 What's not right?